 Visibly, the United States presidential elections involve a lot of media coverage and interactions on stage.
 But this is probably just one to two percent of what goes on.
-The first phase?of a presidential campaign (which can be very long – for the 2018 presidential election, presidential candidate Ted Cruz announced his candidacy 596 days before election day) is a tremendous grind.
+The first year of a presidential campaign (which can be very long – for the 2018 presidential election, presidential candidate Ted Cruz announced his candidacy 596 days before election day) is a tremendous grind.

 Once the candidate is up for election, if they're genuinely a top tier candidate and they have the resources to compete, they're travelling to three to four cities a day.
 The Obama campaigns were never about him being in one place.
 Candidates rarely sleep in the same place twice.
 They're away from their family for at least a week or two at a time, which makes it very difficult, especially for those with young kids.